Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Magic System/Signa Field/Signa Field.md

 ## [[Signa Phase State]]
 >"It is our duty to spiritualize the periodic table." - Crypotheism

 When [[Signa]] binds to matter in a specific range of ratios it will undergo a special phase transition that will alter the matter's properties.
-This transition requires varying levels of Signa for each element, and often only happens in specific temperature and pressure ranges, and electromagnetic radiation or energy levels.
+This transition requires varying levels of Signa for each element, and often only happens in specific temperature or pressure ranges, and electromagnetic radiation or energy levels.
 The structure of the element and the Signa need to harmonize
-- The transitions only effects the ions of Nobel gasses.
+- The transitions only effects the ions of Nobel gasses not their stable forms, which makes the Signa Pase State of Noble gasses virtually impossible to create naturally
 - Most transition metals only undergo a phase transition in the presence of an electromagnetic field

 Each element has three metrics that have to do with how Signa interacts with the element